rimaulana/plexgoslack/README.md

 ## Config File

-Config file for this program is located in the folder, the name of the file is config.toml and it has the following structure
+Config file for this program has the following structure

 ```toml
 # Is the url of your plex media server page for example https://app.plex.tv